ionutbortis/easy-dotfiles/README.md

 - Fedora: `sudo dnf install git -y`
 - Ubuntu: `sudo apt-get install git -y`

 Now you need to setup your `git` authentication.
-I recommend using [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) because all the upcoming examples will use that.
+I recommend using [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) because it's more reliable and all the upcoming examples will use that.

-:exclamation:**Note**: When generating the ssh key and asked about the **ssh key passphrase**, please leave it **blank and press Enter**.
-This will allow us to push/pull to/from git repos without prompts.
-Otherwise, you won't be able to properly setup **`easy-dotfiles`** automatic imports or exports.

 If `git` SSH setup was successfully done you will now locally clone your forked version of **`easy-dotfiles`**.
 For other git providers follow the guide from [here](#clone-the-github-repository).

-Get the forked repo URL from your github account, use the SSH link and adapt this part of the next command `git@github.com:your_github_username/easy-dotfiles.git`.
-Open a terminal and run the adapted command:
+Get the forked repo URL from your github account, open a terminal and adapt the following by using your SSH link:

 ```bash
 cd ~ && git clone git@github.com:your_github_username/easy-dotfiles.git
 ```

-Now you need to configure your local clone of **`easy-dotfiles`**:
+Now you need to configure your local installation of **`easy-dotfiles`**:

 ```bash
 cd ~/easy-dotfiles && ./scripts/git/setup.sh
 ```

-Follow the git [setup script](./scripts/git/setup.sh) instructions, use the sample data when prompted and choose to push your configuration at the end.
+Follow the git setup script instructions, use the sample data when prompted and choose to push your configuration at the end.

 You will now have a properly configured installation of **`easy-dotfiles`** and can start using its awesomeness :tada:

 ## Experience some magic

-Let's install all the apps [configured](./sample/config/apps/config.json) in the **`easy-dotfiles`** sample:
+Let's install all the [apps](./sample/config/apps/config.json) and [extensions](./sample/config/extensions/config.json) configured in the **`easy-dotfiles`** sample:

 ```bash
 cd ~/easy-dotfiles && ./scripts/install.sh
 ```

-Select the corresponding distro when prompted and sit back and relax :palm_tree: while the configured applications are automatically installed.
+Select the corresponding distro when prompted and sit back and relax :palm_tree: while the configured applications and extensions are automatically installed.

 When the installation has finished, run this to import all the managed dotfiles and settings: